Data-SUITE: Data-centric identification of in-distribution incongruous examples

 \subsection{Validating coverage \& comparing properties}

 We firstly wish to validate the CIs to ensure that the coverage guarantees are satisfied such that users can have confidence that the true value lies within the predicted CIs (\textbf{D3}).
-We assess the CIs based on the following metrics defined in \citep{navratil2020uncertainty} - (1) Coverage: how often the CI contains the true value, (2) Deficit: extent of CI shortfall (i.e., the severity of the errors) and (3) Excess: extent of CI excess width to capture the true value.
+We assess the CIs based on the following metrics defined in \cite{navratil2020uncertainty} - (1) Coverage: how often the CI contains the true value, (2) Deficit: extent of CI shortfall (i.e., the severity of the errors) and (3) Excess: extent of CI excess width to capture the true value.

 \textbf{Synthetic data.} We assess the properties of different methods using synthetic data as the ground truth values are available, even when encoding incongruence.
 The synthetic data with features, $\mathbf X=[X_1, X_2, X_3]$, is drawn IID from a multivariate Gaussian distribution, parameterized by mean vector $\mu$ and a positive definite covariance matrix $\sum$ (details in Appendix \ref{appendix:synthetic}).
 We sample $n=1000$ points for both $\Dtrain^{synth}$ and $\Dtest^{synth}$ and encode incongruence into $\Dtest^{synth}$ using a multivariate additive model $\hat{\mathbf X} = \mathbf X+ \mathbf Z$, where $\mathbf Z \in R^{n \times m}$, is the perturbation matrix.
 We conduct experiments with different configurations: (1) \emph{$D_a$}: Multivariate Gaussian with variance 2 and varying proportion of perturbed instances.
 (2) \emph{$D_b$}: Multivariate Gaussian with varying variance and fixed proportion of perturbed instances ($50 \%$) and (3) \emph{$D_c$}: Varying distribution $\in \{Beta, Gamma, Normal, Weibull\}$.

-Fig.~\ref{fig:synthetic} outlines mean coverage, deficit and excess averaged over five runs for $\Dtest^{synth}$ under the different configurations ($D_a,D_b ,D_c$).
-There is a clear variability amongst the different methods, suggesting specific methods are more suitable.
-Data-SUITE outperforms the other methods based on coverage and deficit across all configurations.
-We note the methods with poor coverage are typically ``incorrectly'' confident i.e. small intervals with low coverage and high deficit.